futoin/specs/draft/ftn6_iface_executor_concept.md

 Executor should be tighly integrated with MasterService implementation, if supported.
-General FutoIn message verification should be based on HMAC checking.
+General FutoIn message verification should be based on MAC checking.

 Executor should also integrate with AuthService as consumer, if real human users expected to use the service.